tbscode/tims-blog-posts/posts/maria-db-on-microk8s.md

           restartPolicy: OnFailure
 ```

-As easy as that wew have a cron job running that creates hourly backups of our database.
+With this configuration in place, you would have a CronJob that executes hourly backups of the database.